Skip to contents

 #> Std.
 Error calculated via type "CR0"

-Including design weights
+Including specification weights

-Design weights can be easily included in this estimation. propertee supports average treatment effect (ATE) and effect of the treatment on the treated (ETT) weights.
+Study specification weights can be easily included in this estimation. propertee supports average treatment effect (ATE) and effect of the treatment on the treated (ETT) weights.

 To include one of the weights, simply include the weights = "ate" or weights = "ett" argument to lmitt():

-lmitt(readk ~ 1, data = STARdata, design = des, weights = "ate")
+lmitt(readk ~ 1, data = STARdata, specification = spec, weights = "ate")

 #> starkbinary.TRUE